AphasiacSS/MordhauDuep/README.md

 Must Install AutoHotKey for this macro to work,

+**MordhauDupeLoop is under testing, it's the same macro as the other but removes the need for step 2&3.**

+**MordhauDupeLoop has a sleep time already inputed to accomedate my reconnect time this will most lickly have to be altered to match your connection time**

 when AutoHotKey is installed just douple click the file to run it

 You are welcome to upgrade the Macro but do not distribute the Macro